 Pressure transducers can now be found on Ebay, but if you want to buy a new, good quality pressure transducer, we recommend you buy one from Omega Engineering.
 The pressure transducers that will stand up to abuse and the harsh environment of solid rocket motor testing as long as you get stainless steel wetted parts.
 Don't buy pressure transducers with plastic wetted parts.
 The plastic parts will melt from the heat of the combustion gases.

-The second pressure transducer from Omega Engineering we recommend is the PX-303 (shown left).
+The pressure transducer from Omega Engineering we recommend is the PX-303 (shown left).
 It comes in a variety of pressure ranges, but the range most useful to the amateur will be 0 - 1000 psi.
 If you are making PVC pipe motors, than get the 0 - 500 psi range transducer.

 If you are only going to buy one pressure transducer, this is the one to buy.
 With a 0 to 1000 psi range, you will have all typical chamber pressures covered on your test stand.
 We have been using ours for years without failure.

 Load cells are used to measure the thrust or force generated by the rocket engine during a static test.
 There a variety of different load cells types, but we like the shear beam or cantilever beam type the best since it is easy to set up.
 One end of the beam is fastened down to a secure, fixed point.
 On the other end of beam is mounted the rocket motor so that it pushes against the beam.
 The load cell can be mounted so that the motor fires horizontally or vertically.